SpiderString/spider-ppa/CONi/README.md

 ## CON Format

-  The CON format was heavily based around the look of CSS while wanting to have something as flexible as XML while doing a job similar to JSON files.
-CON is based around the ideas of containers(AKA children) and properties(props).
+  The CON format was heavily based around the look of CSS while wanting to have something as flexible as XML and doing a job similar to JSON files.
+Central to CON are the ideas of containers(AKA children) and properties(props).
 Everything in a CON file is contained in the implied root container(`/`).
 This is the container that, once interpreted, is returned by CONi and put in a wrapper.
 A CON file is tab delimited for readability and line-sensitive for interpreter simplicity(though this may change in the future).
 Containers are denoted by their name, a newline, and then an indentation increase.
 For example,
   ```json
   myprop: "Hello World!"
   x: 50